BIO & CREATIVE LIFE

 Written for sculptor Bruce Johnson's major work, Poetry House, The Poet's House is a book-length poem in four sections that refused to be turned to type and is thus handwritten in its final form.
-A boxed copy of the poem lives inside Poetry House, while the original is housed in Special Collections at Doyle Library in Santa Rosa, California.
+A boxed copy of the poem lives inside Poetry House, while the original is housed at Doyle Library in Santa Rosa, California.

 2013 Creative Writing Award winner

 What is the connection between a developed feeling and the role of art in the articulation of values?
 I argue that a sustainable civil society depends upon our capacity to see ourselves as interdependent in a nonhierarchical web of living systems...